STARTER GUIDE

 Click the download link in your welcome email, or visit the download page directly.

-The file is VaultGuardBackup_V3.3.exe, well under 1 MB.
+The file is VaultGuardBackup_V3.4.1exe, approximately 1MB.
 It's a single signed Windows executable — there's no installer wizard, no setup chain, nothing else to download.

 Step 2 — Verify the download (optional but recommended)

-VaultGuard is a security tool.
+VaultGuard Backup is a security tool.
 Always verify a security tool's authenticity before running it.
 This sounds technical, but it's two clicks and a quick visual comparison.
 About 30 seconds total.

 What we're doing: the VaultGuard release page lists a long string of letters and numbers called a SHA-256 hash.
 Your downloaded file has its own hash.
 If the two hashes match, the file is authentic.
 If they don't, the file has been tampered with somewhere along the way.